Search Results :

 Visit our Joomla OAuth Client Plugin webpage to learn more about the features and plans we offer for the Joomla OAuth Single Sign-on (OAuth & OpenID connect) plugin.

-• Download the zip file for the miniOrange OAuth Client plugin for Joomla from the link here.
+• Download the zip file for the miniOrange OAuth Client plugin for Joomla.

 • Login into your Joomla site’s administrator console.

-• From left toggle menu, click on System, then under Install section click on Extensions.
+• From left toggle menu, click on System, then under Install section click on Extension.

 • Upload the downloaded zip file to install the Joomla OAuth Client plugin.

-• After successful installation of plugin, click on Start Using miniOrange OAuth Client plugin button.
+• Installation of the plugin is successful.
+Now click on Start Using miniOrange OAuth Client plugin.

 • Download Laravel Passport.